pingcap/tiflow/dm/docs/RFCS/20220721_continuous_data_validation.md

 4. After accumulating enough `row change`s or after a set interval, `worker` queries  the downstream to fetch replicated data with respect to those `row change`s, then compares `row change`s and their downstream counterpart
     - for `insert`/`update` type of row change, we validate them differently regarding the validation mode
       - in `full` validation mode, we compare them column by column
-      - in `fast` validation mode, we only check it's existence
+      - in `fast` validation mode, we only check its existence
     - for `delete` type of `row change`, downstream should not contains that data.
 5. For `row change`s which are validated successfully, worker will remove it from `pending row changes`, others which fail to validate will be marked as `failed row change` and be validated again after some interval.
 6. If a `failed row change` keeps failing to validate for enough time(`delay time`), we mark it as `error row change` and save it into meta database.